Octobox helps you manage your GitHub notifications efficiently so you can spend less time managing and more time getting things done.

 Starred notifications - Let's be honest, you probably don't have a 'favourite' issue but Octobox lets you highlight important notifications with a star so you can come back and find them easily.

-Filter all the things - Filter notifications by notification type, action, state and reason and keep notifications from bots alongside your regular label, author and assignees.
+Filter all the things - Filter notifications by repository, organisation, type, action, state, CI status and reason and keep notifications from bots alongside your regular labels, author and assignees.

 Search with prefix filters - No more Jedi mind tricks.
 Combine a wide range of powerful search filters help you get straight to the notification you're looking for and focus on just what you need.